LonMcGregor/StopKillingGamesReport/README.md

 * Make a nicer front page
 * Grabics / tables
 * Normalise all language and terms
+* Decide what should be references and what should be footnotes

 # Contributing
 If there's something you want to add, you can pull the repository, make a change, and submit a PR.